Tam Trauchle's Troubles (clip 1)

 Does child poverty still exist in Scotland?
 Plan, storyboard and make a modern day version of this film.

 The children in the film are undernourished.
 Why?
-Why is it important to eat a varied and balanced diet?
+Why is it important that we eat a varied and balanced diet?

-Compare what children in the 1930s did for fun with young children's hobbies today.
+Compare what people in 1930s Scotland did for holidays with what people do today.